themakerman/QueueDS_Algorithms/README.md

-"# Works_Applications_DS"
-To run the project you should have ECLIPSE IDE.
+To run this project you should have ECLIPSE IDE.

 Details : This is Simple Desktop Application made in JAVA to show Queue Datastructure Operations.Here are the screenshots for better understanding.